ietf-wg-nmop/IETF-Meetings/119/agenda.md

    - I-D: N/A
    - Presenter: Wanting Du (remote)

-## Semantic Metadata Annotation for Network Anomaly Detection (10 min)
+## Semantic Metadata Annotation for Network Anomaly Detection (5 min)

    - I-D: [draft-netana-nmop-network-anomaly-semantics](https://datatracker.ietf.org/doc/draft-netana-nmop-network-anomaly-semantics/)
    - Presenter: Thomas Graf (onsite)

-## Rule-based Service Anomaly Detection in Internet Services (10 min), depending on the available time
+## Rule-based Service Anomaly Detection in Internet Services (5 min), depending on the available time

    - I-D: N/A
    - Presenter: Alex Huang Feng (remote)

 ## Q&A (10 min)

+# Issues Related to Deployment/Usage of YANG Topology Modules (15 min)

+Goals:
+* Assess whether there is an issue to be solved.
+* If so, is NMOP the right place for this work?

+## Modeling of Intermediate System to intermediate System (IS-IS) and OSPF Topologies

+  - I-Ds: draft-ogondio-nmop-isis-topology and draft-ogondio-ospf-isis-topology
+  - Speaker Oscar Gonzalez de Dios (remote)
+  - Slot: 10 min

+## Q&A (5 min)

 # Collecting Updated Operator Requirements for IETF Network Management Solutions (15 min)